Rezoning Process

 For rezoning fees and instructions on how to pay, please visit the "Planning and Rezoning" section of the fees webpage.

 Application review begins once the fee has been paid.
-Property owners within 200-feet of the proposed rezoning and registered neighborhood organizations (RNOs) whose boundaries include or are within 200-feet of the proposed rezoning are officially notified of the application within 10 days of a complete submittal.
+Property owners and tenants within 200-feet of the proposed rezoning and registered neighborhood organizations (RNOs) whose boundaries include or are within 200-feet of the proposed rezoning are officially notified of the application and signs are posted on the property within 10 days of a complete submittal.
 The public may begin submitting comments on the rezoning to the staff case manager.

 Step 4.City review